 - The Life Sciences Interdisciplinary Graduate Recruitment Program Traineeship: Biomedical Sciences group, University of Nebraska-Lincoln 2003-2004

 - Summer Research Fellowship: Indian Institute of Sciences & Jawaharlal Nehru Center for Advanced Scientific Research, Bangalore, India, 1998-99

 - Merit Scholarship: University of Agricultural Sciences, Bangalore, India, 1996-97

-We study anything that is related to infectious immunology, and are open to other immunology related areas.
+We love to study anything that is related to infectious immunology, and are open to other immunology related areas.
+However, we are particularly interested in studying the infections caused by opportunistic pathogens.
 We use different classes of pathogens such as Blastomyces sps., Mycobacterium sps., and Toxoplasma sps., and other opportunistic fungal and bacterial sps.

 Currently, we are focused on three major fronts in infectious immunology.